davegallant/rfd-notify/README.md

 ## Github Action

+> Commiting the pickled data (previous_matches) back into the repository is a bit of a hack, but allows for a simpler setup.

 An action can be setup to scan for deals, send a notification and store previously found deals in the repo.

 It also requires the corresponding [encrypted secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) setup.